marielouiseferguson/TreasuryBondsWrittenSample/README.md

 This project is a brief exploratory data analysis of the US Bond market.

-The report was started as a assignment for my Masters work, which has then been expanded to serve as a written sample for communication skills.
+The report was started as a assignment for my Masters work, which has then been expanded to serve as a written sample to display communication skills.